 2. Data acquisition / data processing

 a) The app records speech as directed by the user, and sends it as an (optionally encrypted) audio file to a sharing destination which is configured and selected by the user.
-No data at all is being sent to JOTOMI, neither manually nor automatically.
+No data at all is being sent to JOTOMI, neither manually nor automatically, unless the user manually activates and uses the service ”Dictate⁺ Transfer”.
 JOTOMI explicitly makes a point of not collecting or receiving usage statistics or telemetry data.

-The only case in which any data at all is transmitted from the app to JOTOMI is when the user explicitly wants to contact JOTOMI by e-mail.
-This can be done with the “Support” button in the app; JOTOMI may receive the following data as part of the e-mail:
+b) Data is transmitted from the app to JOTOMI when the user explicitly wants to contact JOTOMI by e-mail with the “Support” button in the app; JOTOMI may receive the following data as part of the e-mail:

 aa) E-mail address of the sender